-Golder compared assay data from the Kennecott database to the original assay certificates from ALS Chemex for the entire sample population used for resource estimation.
+Golder compared updated assay data (2017) from the Kennecott database to the original assay certificates from ALS Chemex for the entire sample population used for resource estimation.
 No errors were identified during this review.

-During the QP site visit, Brian Thomas of Golder, surveyed 4 drill hole collars and then compared the coordinates to those provided by Kennecott.
+During the QP site visit in 2014, Brian Thomas of Golder, surveyed four drill hole collars and then compared the coordinates to those provided by Kennecott.
 All collars were found to be consistent with the Kennecott collar coordinates, within the accuracy of the handheld GPS.

-Golder conducted verification sampling of drill core from each of the three mineral domains.
+Golder, in 2014, conducted verification sampling of drill core from each of the three mineral domains.
 A total of nine samples were taken along with three additional CRM samples, including two standards and one blank.
 Assay values from the verification sample program were consistent with results obtained by Kennecott.

-Golder has concluded that the Tamarack North Project drill hole database is of suitable quality to support the resource estimate in this technical report.
+There have been no changes to the drilling, logging, sampling, or chain of custody procedures since the 2014 site visit; therefore, Golder has concluded that the Tamarack North Project drill hole database is of suitable quality to support the mineral resource estimate in this Technical Report.

-Mineral Process and Metallurgical Testing
+Mineral Processing and Metallurgical Testing